Testimonials for 5 Steps to Connect Parenting Workshop

 ~Carole, Soquel parent of 3

-"After taking this workshop, I feel more grounded and able to cope.
+"After learning the 5 Steps to Connect, I feel more grounded and able to cope.
 I come from a family who "didn't do emotions" so I'd feel triggered when my children had them.
-I'd want to fix them or rationalize.
+I'd want to fix it or rationalize it away.

-I love having concrete tools to use and knowledge that emotions are healing and necessary.
+I love having concrete tools to use and knowledge that emotions have a message for us and necessary.
 Also to know that an "uncooperative" child is one who needs connection and an emotional release.
 This helps me not take it personally."

-~ Jennnifer, Mom of 2 girls in Aptos
+~ Jennnifer, Mom of 2 girls in Aptos, CA